-- Iron is a mineral necessary to the body.
+- Iron is a trace element that is vital to the body.

 - It participates in tissue oxygenation.

 - It also plays a role in DNA synthesis.